Title IX Policy (Aug. 1, 2024)

 Supportive Measures

-Supportive Measures will be made available to both the Complainant and Respondent whether or not a Formal Complaint is filed to ensure equal access to the College’s education and employment programs and activities.
-The Title IX Coordinator will conduct an individualized assessment and will review requests from Complainant and Respondent to determine supportive measures that are appropriate and reasonably available at no cost to the Complainant or Respondent.
+Supportive Measures will be made available to both the Complainant and Respondent whether or not a Complaint is filed to ensure equal access to the College’s education and employment programs and activities.
+The Title IX Coordinator will conduct an individualized assessment and will review requests from the Complainant and Respondent to determine supportive measures that are appropriate and reasonably available at no cost to the Complainant or Respondent.
+Supportive measures may not unreasonably burden either party and are designed to protect the safety of the parties or the educational environment or to provide support during the resolution process.
 Supportive measures may include, but are not limited to:

 • No contact directives;